yduman/InclusiveShop/README.md

 ## Font Scaling

-> All screens should have the ability to deal with large system font
+> All screens should have the ability to deal with large system fonts

 - You can make use of APIs like
   - [`maxFontSizeMultiplier`](https://reactnative.dev/docs/text#maxfontsizemultiplier)